 The following features are available for any resident:

-Quiet: for students who prefer a quieter, academic environment, these rooms require observation of quiet hours at all times.
+Quiet: a building for students who prefer a quieter, academic environment, these rooms require observation of quiet hours at all times.

-The following theme is offered on a separate application basis, allowing students with shared priorities to live together:
+The following themes are offered on a separate application basis, allowing students with shared priorities to live together:

 TOP Floor: A small group of first-year Evergreen students participates in outdoor adventures and leadership opportunities with The Outdoor Program (TOP).
-TOP Floor is only available by application.
-Learn more.
+TOP-themed housing is only available by application.
+Learn more about TOP.